ipaqsa/errata-service-alt/README.md

 - allowed - allowed address

 ## Install
-Along the path ./ there is sql file with table that must be in clickhouse for the service to work correctly
+Along the path ./config/errata.sql there is sql file with table that must be in clickhouse for the service to work correctly
 ### Local
 Use
 ```
-go build cmd/main.go
+go build -o build/service cmd/main.go
 ```
 Then correct config file and run service
 ```